e271828e/Flight.jl/docs/notes/design/framework_spec.md

-problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`, Appendix C — guess/bounds shape disagreement, an unknown `reads` selector, a `tolerances`/residual key-set mismatch observed at the setup guess evaluation: the offending field with the shapes or names in hand, batched, mirroring linearization's `SurfaceResolution`).
+problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`, Appendix C — guess/bounds shape disagreement, an unknown `reads` selector, a `tolerances`/residual key-set mismatch observed at the setup guess evaluation: the offending field with the shapes or names in hand, collected, mirroring linearization's `TapResolution`).

 **The AD obligation, scoped.** The default formulation requires `Dual` genericity of exactly: the continuous output-stage chains and `f`, plus the